NemProject/nem-docs/pages/Guides/node-operation/docs.en.md

 {:.no_toc}

 - [Download latest binary](https://bob.nem.ninja/nis-0.6.100.tgz).
 - Decompress the file anywhere you want.
-It should be a drive with a few Gigabytes of spare space (Current database size is over 6GB).
+It should be a drive with a few dozen Gigabytes of spare space (Current database size is over 20GB).

 #### Configuration
 {:.no_toc}